What is “Canvas of Light”?

 Why the name “Canvas of Light“?
 Because Photography means “drawing with light” (from Greek – Phōtos and Graphé), therefore..
 A photo is like a canvas painted with light!

-Also, Daniel is kind of a “Light Snob“.
-He often observes the quality of light and he might not be paying attention to the conversation if you approach him during Dawn/Dusk/Golden hour/Blue Hour.
+Furthermore, Daniel is kind of a “Light Snob“.
+He is very picky about the quality of light and might not be paying attention to the conversation if you approach him during Dawn/Dusk/Golden hour/Blue Hour.
 You can find out more about the website by downloading the Media Kit.

-Daniel Nahabedian is a freelance professional photographer, specializing in Travel, Culture and Landscapes (maybe also Sunsets).
-He is also Lead Photography Faculty at MatadorU online University, and a photography instructor, teaching in group and private workshops about basic and intermediate photography, as well as post-processing in Lightroom.
-He also writes about himself in the third person.
+Daniel Nahabedian is a freelance professional photographer, specializing in Travel, Culture and Landscapes.
+He is also a photography instructor, teaching in group and private workshops around the world about basic and intermediate photography, as well as post-processing in Lightroom.

 Trying to contribute to making the world a friendlier place by sharing with his readers his knowledge acquired during his travels, and glimpses of culture and traditions from around the world.

 You will definitely not find any images of misery and destruction on this website.
-There is enough of that in our media and it doesn’t help in understanding each other.
+There is enough of that in our media and it doesn’t really contribute in our understanding each other.
 Instead, it digs a wider gap between the viewer and foreign cultures.
-On Canvas of Light, you will only find beauty, curiosity and maybe some knowledge.
+On Canvas of Light, you will only find beauty, curiosity and photography knowledge.

 If interested, you can read more about Daniel’s Code of Ethics to understand how he works.